 In recent years, FDA has approved advanced mammography devices that perform 3D digital breast tomosynthesis, a technology that creates cross-sectional (3D) images of the breast from X-rays taken from multiple angles.
 These devices provide informative images of the breast tissue and are helpful in evaluating dense breast tissue.
 “Dense breast tissue can make cancers more difficult to find on a mammogram,” says Barr.

 After conducting premarket reviews, FDA determined that there was a reasonable assurance that the new 3D devices were safe and effective for their intended use.
-New breast-imaging equipment must receive an FDA approval or clearance before being marketed, says Robert Ochs, Ph.D., chief of FDA’s Mammography, Ultrasound, and Imaging Software Branch at CDRH.
+New breast-imaging equipment must receive an FDA approval or clearance before being marketed, says Robert Ochs, Ph.D., director of FDA’s Division of Radiological Health at CDRH.

 “FDA’s approval of 3D mammography devices was based on a review of clinical studies involving multiple radiologists and hundreds of cases,” says Ochs.
 “FDA also sought input on the safety and effectiveness of the devices from a panel of non-FDA clinical and technical experts.